HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="percent-of-total-emissions-by-type-mobile.png",
   caption="Percent of total emissions by percentile by type (mobile)", description="A bar chart showing the percent of different content types on desktop in the total page carbon emissions by percentile.
-On the 90th percentile HTML content accounts for around 1.8% of the total carbon emissions, Javascript is responsible a bit less than 18.1% of total carbon emissions, CSS is around 3.4%, images accounts for around 72.3% and fonts represent 4.5% of the total carbon emissions.
-On the 75th percentile, HTML represents 1.8%, Javascript 23.4%, CSS around 3.8%, images around 65.7% and fonts around 5.2% of the total carbon emissions.
-On the 50th percentile, HTML represents 1.9%, Javascript 30%, CSS around 4.4%, images almost 57.4% and fonts around 6.3% of the total carbon emissions.
-On the 25th percentile, HTML represents 2.4%, Javascript 38.8%, CSS around 5.2%, images 48.3% and fonts around 5.3% of the total carbon emissions.
-On the 10th percentile, HTML represents 3.8%, Javascript 53.4%, CSS around 3.6%, images 39.2% and fonts 0% of the total carbon emissions.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=141071996&format=interactive", sheets_gid="1911144863", sql_file=""
+On the 90th percentile HTML content accounts for around 1.8% of the total carbon emissions, JavaScript is responsible a bit less than 18.1% of total carbon emissions, CSS is around 3.4%, images accounts for around 72.3% and fonts represent 4.5% of the total carbon emissions.
+On the 75th percentile, HTML represents 1.8%, JavaScript 23.4%, CSS around 3.8%, images around 65.7% and fonts around 5.2% of the total carbon emissions.
+On the 50th percentile, HTML represents 1.9%, JavaScript 30%, CSS around 4.4%, images almost 57.4% and fonts around 6.3% of the total carbon emissions.
+On the 25th percentile, HTML represents 2.4%, JavaScript 38.8%, CSS around 5.2%, images 48.3% and fonts around 5.3% of the total carbon emissions.
+On the 10th percentile, HTML represents 3.8%, JavaScript 53.4%, CSS around 3.6%, images 39.2% and fonts 0% of the total carbon emissions.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=141071996&format=interactive", sheets_gid="1911144863", sql_file=""